bprodoehl/vagrant-boxes/CentOS6_base.md

 Minimal Install
 -------------

 I started out with a CentOS 6.4 minimal image.
 It has a few quirks (which we’ll work through below) but it also produces a very small base box size with little effort.
 Smaller boxes are faster to download and clone, so your iteration loop will be faster overall.
-Our target boxes will end up around 400-500 mb each.
+Our target boxes will end up around 400-500 MB each.

 Networking
 -------------